MA Creative Writing

 English language requirements

-Overall IELTS grade of 7.5 with a minimum of 6.5 in each component, or equivalent.
+Overall IELTS score of 7.5 and a minimum of 6.5 in all other components.

 Fees and funding

 There are a number of studentships and fee bursaries available, funded by the University.
 Deadlines for funding applications are usually in winter/early spring.